 American Staffordshire Terrier

-Despite the negative public perception and the often unwarranted stigma associated with the breed, when raised and trained properly, an American Staffordshire Terrier (Amstaff) can indeed become a loving, exceptionally loyal, patient, and well-adjusted companion.
+Despite negative public perception and often unwarranted stigma associated with the breed, when raised and trained properly, an American Staffordshire Terrier (Amstaff) can be a loving, loyal, and patient companion.

 • basic-info